MaRNEW/Minutes/minutes/session_4.md

-## Session 4 Sending Data Down for Network Management Benefits
+## Minutes: Session 4 Sending Data Down for Network Management Benefits
+* Date: 24th September
+* Time: 16:15 - 17:30

-Dan Druta ATT
+* Chair: Dan Druta, ATT
+* Minute Taker: Phil Roberts
+* Panel:
   * Dirk Kutscher ZTH
   * Chunshan Xiong Huawei
   * Kevin Smith Vodafone

 What are the use cases?
 What are the solutions applied?
 Why are current solutions broken with e2e encryption?